 Contemporary art editor and writer Casey Lesser, recently published an article for Artsy about how working with ceramics teaches us to utilize failure as a tool for being flexible and overcoming challenges.
 Because ceramics is a labor intensive medium, there are a lot of physical things that can go awry, such as a clay breaking in the kiln or being dropped in the floor right after it was fired.
 There is even an Instagram account devoted to ‘ceramic casualties’.

-It is almost inevitable that ceramic artists will experience physical mishaps during their engagement with clay.
+It is inevitable that ceramic artists will experience physical mishaps during their engagement with clay.
 Ceramic artists become aware of clay’s affordances and the potential for physical accidents, and learn techniques and skills to minimize these effects.
 However, working to ensure that everything goes smoothly all the time can become stale and monotonous.
-Taking risks, albeit opening oneself up for failure, is what excites many of the artists mentioned in the article and enables them to grow artistically.
-For example, artist Matt Wedel says that “it felt so good not to know the outcome again; everything was new and exciting.
+Taking risks and opening oneself up for failure is what excites many of the artists mentioned in the article.
+They elaborate upon how making mistakes and embracing ambiguity enables them to grow artistically.
+For example, ceramic artist Matt Wedel, says that “it felt so good not to know the outcome again; everything was new and exciting.
 My work now is a constant unraveling of what I know and how I make.
 It is about a constant evolution, and failure is a good indicator of whether or not I am moving forward” (Lesser, 2018).